barabr25/barabr25/README.md

 **B.S.
 Statistics — Statistical Data Science @ UC Davis** (expected May 2027)

 Data science and analytics — I build statistical and machine-learning models that turn messy, real-world data into clear, actionable answers.
-I care about sound methodology (right metric, no leakage, always a baseline) and explaining results in plain terms a decision-maker can act on.
+I care about sound methodology and explaining results in plain terms so a decision-maker can act on them.

 ---